We’re so glad you’ve taken the time to start learning Igbo! A few things to remember on your Igbo learning journey:

 Once you get the hang of it, learning Igbo will give you a better understanding of Igbo expression, humour and culture.

 Our aim with these lessons is to try to create a space where you can simulate Igbo exposure.
 We will be helping you learn through lyrics, dialogue in movies, and comics.

 One of the most challenging things about learning tonal languages is mastering the pronunciation.
 Be patient with yourself!
 It’s like learning to play an instrument, if you’re not used to speaking a language, you need to train the muscles in your mouth to express the words accurately!
 All this takes time and effort but with a lot of practice, you’ll get there!

 Exposure, repetition, and mimicry

-Challenge yourself!
-If you can, replace common word/phrases you say in your everyday life with the Igbo equivalent, the more you speak, the more confident you’ll become.
+- Challenge yourself!
+If you can, replace common words/phrases you say in your everyday life with the Igbo equivalent, the more you speak, the more confident you’ll become.

 With all that said, k’anyi bido!

 To start with, learn the alphabet to practice general Igbo phonetics.
 This will give you a good foundation in Igbo sounds.

 Master Zeji has a great video teaching the Igbo alphabet.
 It’s also helpful to visualise mouth movements when the letters are spoken.